koenoe/blckbstr-api/README.md

     bundle install

-We use Bower for our front-end packages:

-    bundle exec rake bower:install

 Open 'config/secrets.yml.example' and save this file as 'config/secrets.yml'.
 In order to generate secret tokens use the following command:

     bundle exec rake secret